 As the prevalence of defined-benefit pension plans continues to shrink, millennials and gen-Zers have taken different approaches in saving towards their eventual retirement.
 And while many baby boomers and gen-Xers may have had a DB plan to help them save for their later years, Statistics Canada found in 2018 that 49 per cent of Canadians working past age 60 were doing so out of necessity.
 With the average monthly Canada Pension Plan payment hovering around a mere $679, the above statistic perhaps comes as no surprise.

-Benefits Canada spoke with five employees from different life stages to compare how they prioritize their retirement savings and the various plans and methods they use to build a nest egg.
+Benefits Canada spoke with six employees from different life stages to compare how they prioritize their retirement savings and the various plans and methods they use to build a nest egg.

 As long-time employees of Nortel Networks Corp., John and Kathy Drayton have partially retired with the assistance of a DB plan that was later transitioned to a defined contribution pension.
 However, the road to partial retirement has been bumpy.